mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_B.md

   kind: ['scalar', 'mapping'],
   // Constructor runs when the parser encounters !clear
   construct: function(data) {
-    // Extract the actual value while marking it with clearChildren flag let value = null;
+    // Extract the actual value while marking it with clear flag let value = null;

     // Handle the mapping case with _value